Spatio-temporal lasing dynamics in a Lima\c{c}on-shaped microcavity

 To separate dynamic processes of different spatio-temporal scales, we perform a singular value decomposition (SVD) (equivalent to a Karhunen-Loeve decomposition~\cite{hess1994spatio}) of the measured intensity fluctuations.
-From the streak image $I(x,t)$, we compute the intensity fluctuation $\delta I(x,t) = I(x,t) - \langle I(x,t) \rangle_t$ after normalizing $\langle I(x,t) \rangle_{x,t} = 1$.
+Consider a streak image $I(x,t)$, after normalization $\langle I(x,t) \rangle_{x,t} = 1$, we compute the time-averaged intensity $\langle I(x,t) \rangle_t$ at each spatial location $x$, then obtain the spatially-resolved intensity fluctuation in time $\delta I(x,t) = I(x,t) - \langle I(x,t) \rangle_t$.
 The SVD of $\delta I(x,t)$ yields the decomposition $\delta I(x,t) = \sum_{\alpha} s_{\alpha} u_{\alpha}(x) v_{\alpha}(t)$, where $s_{\alpha}$ is the singular value, and $u_{\alpha}(x)$ and $v_{\alpha}(t)$ denote spatial and temporal singular vectors, respectively.
 The singular value represents the contribution of the corresponding singular vector to the intensity fluctuation.
 The lower the index $\alpha$, the larger the singular value $s_{\alpha}$, and the more dominant the singular vector $u_{\alpha}(x) v_{\alpha}(t)$.
 Each singular vector has its own characteristic scales in space and time.
 The spatial scale is given by the correlation length $l_{\alpha}$, which is defined as the full-width-at-half-maximum (FWHM) of the spatial correlation function for $u_{\alpha}(x)$~\cite{kim2022sensitive}.
 Correspondingly, the temporal scale is the correlation time $\tau_{\alpha}$ given by the FWHM of the temporal correlation function for $v_{\alpha}(t)$.

 The SVD effectively separates a variety of spatial and temporal scales of the laser intensity fluctuations.
 As shown in Fig.~\ref{fig3}(b), the singular vectors feature a wide range of correlation times $\tau_{\alpha}$ and lengths $l_{\alpha}$.
 The most dominant singular vector is denoted as ($\mathbf{i}$).
 It has $\tau_{\mathbf{i}}$ = 3.1 ns and $l_{\mathbf{i}}$ = 17 $\mu$m, which are much larger than the spatial and temporal scales of other singular vectors.
 The corresponding singular vector $u_{\mathbf{i}}(x)v_{\mathbf{i}}(t)$ exhibits anti-correlated intensity oscillations of two output beams.